romegasoftware/GCP-Update-Firewall-Rules/readme.md

 ## Setup Cloud Scheduler

 Run this command to create a Cloud Scheduler job that will run the function at 12:00 AM EST on the first day of every month.
 Adjust the cron schedule as needed.
-It will configure the body of the request to be the contents of `payload.json`.
-Update that payload as needed prior to running the command.
+It will configure the request's body to be the contents of `payload.json`.
+Please update that payload as needed before running the command.

 ```bash
 gcloud scheduler jobs create http cr-firewall-update \